Residential Treatment for Bulimia

 What Is Residential Treatment for Bulimia?

-Residential treatment is generally the most intensive level of care for patients with bulimia nervosa.
-It involves living in a supervised setting, where a patient will have access to 24-hour care and support for all different aspects of their condition.2
+Residential treatment involves living in a supervised setting, where patients have access to 24-hour care and support for all aspects of their condition.2

 Throughout their stay in these eating disorder treatment centers, patients undergo a variety of different therapies and treatments.
 These programs can last several weeks or months, depending on the severity of someone’s case and their progress throughout treatment.